Spring training will bring much-needed business

 Back at the Ballpark of the Palm Beaches, Slatus said he expects seating to follow social distancing guidelines.

-"Pods of seats are available ranging in size from one to six and each pod will be at least six feet away from another pod in any which direction," he said.
+"Pods of seats are available ranging in size from one to six and each pod will be at least 6 feet away from another pod in any which direction," he said.

 Just over 1,500 fans will be allowed in the stadium and fans will be required to wear a face mask at all times unless they're eating or drinking at their seat.